Promoting British Values

 Interwoven within the curriculum in a range of curriculum areas are planned opportunities to teach the values of our society.
 Some examples are:

-- PSHEC: How we influence democracy is explored though PSHEC and assemblies.
-This includes looking at historical figures such as Nelson Mandela and Gandhi and exploring the effectiveness of different approaches.
-The Rule of Law The importance of laws, whether they be those that govern the class, the school, or the country is consistently reinforced at Adderley.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHEC lessons.
+PSHE: How we influence democracy is explored though PSHE and assemblies.
+This includes looking at historical figures, such as Nelson Mandela and exploring the effectiveness of different approaches.
+The Rule of Law, the importance of laws, whether they be those that govern the class, the school, or the country is consistently reinforced at St Luke’s.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHE lessons.